 When discarded fishing gear becomes abandoned or lost, it becomes known as ‘ghost gear’.
 According to a recent study, 46% of the Great Pacific Garbage Patch is made up of fishing nets.
 Laurent Lebreton, the lead author of the study, explained to National Geographic:

 “I knew there would be a lot of fishing gear, but 46 per cent was unexpectedly high.
 Initially, we thought fishing gear would be more in the 20 per cent range.
 That is the accepted number [for marine debris] globally—20 per cent from fishing sources and 80 per cent from land.”

 One of the problems with ghost gear is that it can continue to catch marine animals long after being abandoned.
-When a piece of ghost gear captures an animal, it is known as a ‘ghost catch’.
+When a piece of discarded fishing nets captures an animal, it is known as a ‘ghost catch’.

 Marine life that is unfortunate enough to enter the Great Pacific Garbage Patch, such as fish, sea turtles and dolphins, are at serious risk of becoming ensnared by a piece of ghost gear.

 4. The Great Pacific Garbage Patch is just one of five similar patches